Coquimbo Unido: Stadium

-The home stadium of Coquimbo Unido its Estadio Municipal Francisco Sánchez Rumoroso, the stadium is a multi-purpose stadium in Coquimbo, Chile.
-It is currently used mostly for football matches.
-The former stadium was inaugurated on July 1, 1970 and hold 17,750 people.
+The home stadium of Coquimbo Unido is Estadio Municipal Francisco Sánchez Rumoroso, located in Coquimbo, Chile.
+The stadium has a running track but it is used mostly for football matches.
+The former stadium was inaugurated on 1 July 1970 and held 17,750 people.

 In 2007 the stadium was selected as a venue for the 2008 FIFA U-20 Women's World Cup.
 In order to comply with FIFA standards, a completely new stadium was built.
 Its capacity was increased from 15,000 to 18,750.
 The new stadium has the shape of ship so as to homage Coquimbo's oceanic tradition.
 The city has been famous due to its port and pirate lore.
-The stadium was inaugurated on November 9, 2008.
+The stadium was inaugurated on 9 November 2008.